 Sacroiliac joint ischemia causes pain through oxygen deprivation.
 There are structural and mindbody variants of ischemia.
-However it is clear that virtually all cases are psychogenically-motivated.
+However it is clear that virtually all cases are motivated by psychogenic origins.
 Sacroiliac oxygen deprivation syndromes are a leading cause of chronic pain and are rarely correctly diagnosed for what they truly are.
 Dr. John E. Sarno made the idea of ischemic causation famous and we thank him for bringing attention to this important topic.
 Ischemia still does not receive adequate acknowledgment in the medical establishment, mostly because the acceptance of it undermines the financial aspirations of treatment providers and because traditional doctors are simply not qualified to diagnose or treat psychogenic pain conditions.

 This vital dissertation details ischemia as a symptomatic origin in the sacroiliac joint.
 We will explain why ischemia occurs in the sacroiliac and how it can be treated.

 Ischemia describes a reduction in circulation in a particular anatomical area.
 This reduction in blood flow creates serious problems for cells due to several reasons, including reduced metabolism of waste, insufficient nutritional provision and the most obvious and immediate effect: reduced oxygenation.
 Remember that blood cells carry oxygen to every cell in our bodies and without adequate circulation, the affected area will become oxygen-deprived in a short time span.